“Set your mind on things above, not on things on the earth.“

-Our problem is we think about material things exclusively.
+Our problem is we think about material things almost exclusively.
 If we are earthbound, we will be miserable.
 We will have a worm’s eye view of life instead of a bird’s eye view.
 Materialism is so insidious that we succumb to it without realizing it.
-If we are honest, none of us are not susceptible to it.
+If we are honest, all of us are susceptible to it.
 We are forced to admit that “I do have materialistic tendencies.”

 We do not need faith when we deal with material things.
 We taste, feel, see, and touch material things, but faith takes us into another arena.
 Faith takes us into a spiritual stratosphere.
-There we can see things we could not see with a material viewpoint.
-Faith is the spiritual telescope that brings the things of God afar off near to our soul.
+There we can see things we could not see from a material viewpoint.
+Faith is the spiritual telescope that brings the things of God far off near to our soul.
 We can, therefore, see things we could not otherwise see.
 Faith puts reality on intangible things.
 Eternal things are real, but they are only real to those who have faith to see them.
 It was written of Moses,

 “By faith he forsook Egypt, not fearing the wrath of the king; for he endured as seeing Him who is invisible” (Heb.
 11:27).